MystenLabs/sui/DEVX_ROADMAP.md

  * Improve source discoverability.
     * Add the ability for developers to verify source code dependencies against their on-chain counterparts when publishing packages.
     * Enable third-party package managers like Movey to resolve dependencies in Sui Move packages.
 This enables library developers to distribute their packages under easy-to-identify names.
 This also removes the error-prone need for developers to remember the GitHub repository, revision, and subdirectories for all their dependencies.
- * Better debug printing for structs (including field names + nice formatting)
+ * Better debug printing for structs (including field names + nice formatting).

 ## Sui CLI